jgscott/STA380/README.md

 Welcome to part 2 of STA 380, a course on machine learning in the MS program in Business Analytics at UT-Austin.
 All course materials can be found through this GitHub page.
 Please see the [course syllabus](syllabus.md) for links and descriptions of the readings mentioned below.

-Hey, here's a test change!

 Instructors:
 - Dr. James Scott.
-Office hours on M T W, 12:30 to 1:20 PM, via Zoom (see Canvas for link).
-(All times are US central time.)
+Office hours on M T W, 12:30 to 1:15 PM, CBA 6.478.
 - Dr. David Puelz.
 Office hours TBA.

-Students in both sections are welcome to attend either set of office hours!

 ## Exercises

 The exercises are [available here](exercises/).
-These are due Monday, August 16th at 5 PM, U.S central time.
+These are due Monday, August 15th at 5 PM, U.S central time.
 Pace yourself over the next few weeks, and start early on the first couple of problems!

 ## Outline of topics